rnag/rnag.github.io/_posts/tech-tips/2024-02-09-how-to-mount-current-working-directory-to-your-docker-container.md

 Also, it is important here to go over the problem statement once more.

-The goal that we are trying to solve is that **we have to rebuild the image every time an HTML, JS, EJS, CSS, or similar file in the current local directory changes.**
+The goal that we are trying to solve is **how to obviate the need to rebuild the Docker image every time an HTML, JS, EJS, CSS, or similar file in the current local directory changes.**

 The host's current directory is the same that we are copying over to `/usr/app` on the Docker container, as specified in the above `Dockerfile` .